 Symptoms of Ovarian Cancer

 Historically ovarian cancer was called the “silent killer” because symptoms were not thought to develop until the chance of cure was poor.
-However, recent studies have shown this term is untrue and the following symptoms are much more likely to occur in women with ovarian cancer then women in the general population.
-These symptoms include:
+However, recent studies have shown this term is untrue and the following symptoms are much more likely to occur in women with ovarian cancer than women in the general population.

 Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
 The frequency and/or number of such symptoms are key factors in the diagnosis of ovarian cancer.
 Several studies show that even early stage ovarian cancer can produce these symptoms.